 Personal income increased 0.9 percent while consumer spending increased 1.4 percent in September, according to estimates released today by the Bureau of Economic Analysis.

 The BEA Wire | BEA's Official Blog

-Real gross domestic product (GDP) decreased 5.0 percent in the first quarter of 2020, according to the “third” estimate released by the Bureau of Economic Analysis.
-The decline is the same as in the “second” estimate released in May.
-In the fourth quarter of 2019, real GDP increased 2.1 percent.
+Real gross domestic product (GDP) decreased at an annual rate of 31.4 percent in the second quarter of 2020, according to the “third” estimate released by the Bureau of Economic Analysis.
+The change was 0.3 percentage point higher than the “second” estimate released in August.